dbashford/mimosa-bower/README.md

 ## Functionality

-If the `bower.copy.clean` option is not selected, then mimosa-bower will run when the mimosa `build` or `watch` commands start.
-At that time mimosa-bower will assess if any `bower.json` packages need to be installed from the Bower registry.
-If any packages have not been installed, the will be installed, and if any versions have updated, they will be installed too. mimosa-bower installs these packages to the `bower.bowerDir.path` directory, by default `.mimosa/bower_components`.
+When `mimosa bower`, `mimosa watch` or `mimosa build` are run, mimosa-bower will assess whether or not any packages need to be installed.  mimosa-bower keeps track of two artifacts to help it determine if installs need to occur.
+First, is keeps track of the `bower.json` that was last used for an install.
+If the current `bower.json` is different, an install will be executed.
+Second,  mimosa-bower keeps track of the `bower` section of your project's mimosa-config for the last install.
+If it changes, an install will be executed.

+When the install runs, if `bower.copy.clean` is set to `false`, Bower also check to see if an install is necessary.
+If it detects that nothing has changed, no install will be run.

+If `bower.copy.clean` is set to `true`, then whenever a change is detected in the configuration files, a full install will be executed.
+This may not result in any changes if files are installed on top of their identical copies.

+mimosa-bower installs packages to the `bower.bowerDir.path` directory, by default `.mimosa/bower_components`.

 If any packages are installed, mimosa-bower then moves them into the `vendor` directories as indicated by Mimosa's `vendor` config introduced with `0.14.0`.
 The `bower.copy.strategy` determines how the files are copied over.
 They can be copied to the root of the vendor directory (`vendorRoot`), to the root of the component directory (`packageRoot`, the default), or can be copied keeping the entire folder structure intact, `none`.